zsvoboda/kaggle2db/README.md

 dbd run .
 ```

-The [dbd](https://github.com/zsvoboda/dbd) picks up the `dbd.profile` and `dbd.project` files from the current working directory.
-You can use `--profile` and `--project` commendline options to use different configuration files.
+[dbd](https://github.com/zsvoboda/dbd) picks up the `dbd.profile` and `dbd.project` files from the current working directory.
+You can use `--profile` and `--project` commandline options to use different configuration files.

 7. If you want to modify the default column's data types or add database constraints like primary or foreign keys, checks or indexeas, you can create a YAML file with the same base name to override the defaults.